Representative Action Selection for Large Action Space Bandit Families: Problem Setup and the Epsilon-Nets

 \subsection{Gaussian Processes}

-As discussed earlier, in our analysis we consider the setting where the reward expectations $\{\mu_a\}_{a \in \mathcal{A}_{\full}}$ form a Gaussian process.
-An extension of our main bound to sub Gaussian processes is given in Supplementary \ref{sec:subGaussian-bound-proof}.
+In our analysis we first consider the setting where the reward expectations $\{\mu_a\}_{a \in \mathcal{A}_{\full}}$ form a Gaussian process, as a basis for developing the theory.
+We also extend our main bound to sub-Gaussian processes later in Section~\ref{sec:sub-gaussian-analysis}.

 Let $\|\cdot\|_2$ denote the standard Euclidean norm on $\RR^n$, and for a set $S \subset \RR^n$ define the diameter of $S$ as $\mathrm{diam}(S) := \sup_{a,b \in S} \|a - b\|_2$.

 To simplify the notation, we will consider the canonical representation of the Gaussian process: That is, we assume that $\mcAF \subset \RR^n$ for some dimension $n>0$, and that